 Edmonton Folk Festival, Edmonton

 From its humble beginning in 1980, the Edmonton Folk Festival has grown to be one of the world's premier folk festivals.
-Held each August, the festival's lineup is always outstanding and ticket prices reasonable.
+Held each August, the festival's lineup is always outstanding and ticket prices stay reasonable.

 Edmonton is also a gateway to Jasper and the Canadian Rockies, about two hours away.